 Yes, Portugal allows foreigners, including non-EU citizens, to buy property by the beach.
 The process is straightforward and follows similar regulations as for Portuguese citizens.

-Besides the property price, buyers should consider additional costs, including property transfer tax (IMT), notary and registration fees, legal fees, and potential real estate agent commissions.
+And besides the property price, buyers should consider additional costs, including property transfer tax (IMT), notary and registration fees, legal fees, and potential real estate agent commissions.

 Portugal offers the Non-Habitual Resident (NHR) program, which grants tax benefits to certain foreign residents, including reduced income tax rates for ten years.